danascheider/reactive_support/README.md

 You can also point your Gemfile to this repo:
 <pre><code>gem 'reactive_support', '~> 0.1.3', git: 'https://github.com/danascheider/reactive_support.git</code></pre>

-If you would like to install an earlier version, you can specify that version's branch using the standard branch naming scheme:
-<pre><code>gem 'reactive_support', '~> 0.1.2', git: 'https://github.com/danascheider/reactive_support.git, branch: 'version-0.1.2'</code></pre>

 Please note that version 0.1.2 is the earliest available version of ReactiveSupport, and is currently the only release labeled production ready.

 ### Usage